Why Does Hair Loss Happen?

 In contrast, women often experience increased hair loss after menopause, typically occurring after the age of 45.
 However, hormonal fluctuations due to variations in the menstrual cycle, childbirth, and the use of birth control pills may lead to hair loss even before menopause, though this is often reversible.

 In summary, genetic factors contribute to inherited hair loss, with men generally experiencing an earlier onset and higher prevalence, while women may encounter increased hair loss following menopause, influenced by hormonal shifts associated with various life stages.

 What Can Affect Hair Loss

-Cancer, both when left untreated and when treated with chemotherapy leads to non-permanent hair loss.
-In addition, certain medicines or medical treatments, such as blood thinners may cause hair loss in some individuals, but not permanently.
+Cancer, whether untreated or treated with chemotherapy, can result in non-permanent hair loss.
+Additionally, certain medications or medical treatments, like blood thinners, may cause hair loss in some individuals, although not permanently.